Search the site:

 There will be topics and texts on your site that you want your visitors to read in full so they remember you and your business.
 And there will be other content that you care less about.
 Also, there are certain actions that you want from visitors – to like and share posts or to subscribe and register as leads.

-You are free to experiment where on the site to put the contact forms and the requests for proposals.
+You are free to experiment with where on the site to put the contact forms and the requests for proposals.
 They can be more permanent like pages or related to campaigns like posts.
-The common sense here hints that clients buy because of who you are and what you do (pages core content), and are attracted to the way you think and speak about it (blog posts).
+The common sense here hints that clients buy because of who you are and what you do (page core content), and are attracted to the way you think and speak about it (blog posts).

 Marketing